Threat and error management: Importance of TEM

 Threat and error management is an important element in the training of competent pilots that can effectively manage in-flight challenges.
 Many strategies have been developed (e.g. training, teamwork, reallocating workload) that were focused on improving on stress, fatigue, and error.
 Flight crew training stressed the importance of operational procedures and technical knowledge, with less emphasis placed on nontechnical skills, which became isolated from the real-world operational contexts.
 Safety training, including TEM, is important because a crew's nontechnical (safety) knowledge helps more in managing errors effectively than crews' familiarization with operations through experience.
 Candidates who are shortlisted during selection and training processes must demonstrate analytical and coordination capabilities.
 Possessing these nontechnical skills allows pilots and crew members to carry out their duties efficiently and effectively.

+Applications in rotorcraft operations and pilot well-being

+Threat and error management has been adapted for rotorcraft operations through guidance and training materials for helicopter pilots and instructors.
+The European Helicopter Safety Team (EHEST) has published training leaflets describing how TEM can be applied in helicopter operations and aligned with ICAO and EASA human factors training requirements.
+EASA has also described the use of helicopter-focused line observation safety audits (LOSA) as a data source for evidence-based training development in areas such as offshore and helicopter emergency medical services operations.
+In offshore helicopter operations, the Flight Safety Foundation's Basic Aviation Risk Standard (BARS) Offshore Helicopter Operations standard includes a structured LOSA program as part of an operator's safety management system, intended to supplement other monitoring tools with de-identified cockpit observations of how crews manage routine threats and errors.

+In parallel, some aviation safety initiatives link TEM principles with peer-support programs intended to address latent threats such as stress and fatigue.
+The U.S. Helicopter Safety Team (USHST) has developed a Peer Pilot Program that provides confidential, non-punitive peer support and referrals, framing pilot well-being as part of broader human factors and safety culture efforts in the helicopter community.

 Components of TEM

 The following components are methods that help provide data for the TEM.